BrandonCorey/js109/study_guide_written.md

 **Arguments** - Values that are passed into a function when the function is called **Parameters** - The names defined within the parenthesis of the function definition
   - Parameters are _local variables_
-  - The arguments passed into the function become the values of the parameters when it is called
+  - The arguments passed into the function become the values of the parameters when the function is called

 ```javascript
 function add(a, b) { // This part is the definition with the parameters